Andrea L Meredith

 Identifying novel roles for BK channels

-BK channels are highly expressed in subsets of central neurons and smooth muscle, where they play prominent roles in shaping excitability.
-Less is known about BK channels in skeletal muscle, neuroendocrine tissues, peripheral neurons, and kidney.
-Unlike the voltage-gated K+ channel family, there is only one gene that encodes the BK channel, and Kcnma1-/- mice display a surprising number of phenotypes at the cellular and systems levels.
-This lack of redundancy has enabled us to use the BK channel deletion mouse as a selective mechanism for perturbing signaling in a variety of pathways.
+BK channels are highly expressed in subsets of central neurons and smooth muscle, and are also present in skeletal muscle, neuroendocrine tissues, peripheral neurons, and kidney.
+Unlike the voltage-gated K+ channel family, there is only one gene that encodes the BK channel, and Kcnma1-/- mice display a surprising number of phenotypes at the cellular and behavioral levels.
+This lack of compensation or redundancy has enabled us to use the BK channel deletion mouse as a general mechanism for perturbing signaling in a variety of pathways.
 To identify new systems in which BK channels play dominant roles, we are conducting phenotypic screens in Kcnma1-/- mice with global and tissue-specific conditional deletions of the BK channel.

 BK channels regulate excitability in the brain's intrinsic clock

 Circadian physiology is an ideal model system for studying information coding.
 Daily behavioral and physiological rhythms (~ 24 hrs) are a universal trait of animals, vital for adaptation to their environment and overall fitness.
 In mammals, lesion and transplantation studies have localized the principal circadian pacemaker to the suprachiasmatic nucleus (SCN) of the hypothalamus, identifying a discrete neural substrate for a complex behavior.
-We recently identified a novel role for the BK channel in SCN circadian pacemaker function.
-Kcnma1-/- mice have degraded circadian behavioral and physiological rhythms, and their SCN neurons exhibit aberrant daily action potential rhythms in the SCN circuit.
+Individual SCN neurons exhibit daily oscillations in spontaneous action potential firing.
+My lab studies how the daily variation in spontaneous firing rate is generated and how patterns of SCN activity confer circadian timing to behaviors.
+We recently identified a role for Kcnma1, the gene that encodes the BK Ca2+-activated K+ channel, in pacemaker function.
+Kcnma1-/- mice have degraded circadian behavioral and physiological rhythms, and their SCN neurons exhibit aberrant daily action potential rhythms.

 Electrophysiology: single and multi-unit extracellular recordings, planar multi-electrode arrays, whole-cell recording, patch-clamp, acute brain slices, dissociated primary neuronal cultures, and organotypic cultures.

-Systems physiology: telemetry (ECG, EEG, pressure, temperature), bladder cystometry and isometric tension recordings, cardiovascular regulation, and circadian behavioral rhythms.
+Behavior and System physiology: phenotyping screens, telemetry (ECG, EEG, pressure, temperature), cardiovascular regulation, circadian rhythms, and sleep.

-Jenna Montgomery, PhD (University of Bristol, UK): Postdoc, multi-electrode array recordings from acute and organotypic SCNs, patch-clamp recordings of BK currents.
+- Jenna Montgomery, PhD: Postdoc, multi-electrode array recordings from acute and organotypic SCNs, patch-clamp recordings of BK currents.

-Mike Lai: Graduate Student, UMCP Bioengineering Program, cardiovascular telemetry, patch-clamp recordings of BK currents.
+- Mike Lai: Graduate Student, UMCP Bioengineering Program, telemetric recordings of cardiovascular function, patch-clamp recordings of BK currents.

-Breanne Wright: Undergraduate at UMBC, Meyerhoff and MARC Scholar, American Physiological Society Summer Fellow (2010), mouse breeding and genotyping, circadian behavioral rhythms.
+- Breanne Wright: Undergraduate at UMBC, Meyerhoff Scholar, mouse breeding and genotyping.

 Montgomery, JM, Whitt, JP, Wright, BN, Lai, ML, and Meredith, AL (2012).
 Mis-expression of the BK K+ channel disrupts suprachiasmatic nucleus circuit rhythmicity and alters clock-controlled behavior.
 AJP- Cell Physiol. [ePublished ahead of print Nov.
 21, 2012].
 PMCID: PMC3566534